suhanisingh04/INST377project/docs/README.md

-Running the Application

-Deploy on Vercel

-Import the GitHub repo to Vercel

-Set environment variables under Project > Settings > Environment Variables

-Vercel auto-detects and deploys API routes from the /api folder
+Running the Application: Deploy on Vercel, Import the GitHub repo to Vercel, Set environment variables under Project > Settings > Environment Variables, Vercel auto-detects and deploys API routes from the /api folder